-Only the expense G/L will be affected; your savings liability G/L figures are not changed by this procedure.
+Only the expense G/L will be affected; your liability G/L figures are not changed by this procedure.

 - 11. Repeat #3-10 for the remaining G/L accounts in this Budget Group - 12.
-When all of the G/Ls in that Group show a projected balance, use cand repeat all #2-11 for the next Budget Group
+When all of the G/Ls in that Group show a projected balance, use 4 and repeat all #2-11 for the next Budget Group

-TIPS: At any time after saving you may use exit to stop, and resume working at another time, repeating all steps until expenses have been estimated for all of your savings liabilities.
+TIPS: At any time after saving you may use exit to stop, and resume working at another time, repeating all steps until expenses have been estimated for all projected liabilities.

-When you exit to the menu, you may see a message asking if you want to add a fresh archive snapshot now.
-See Page 61 for details about this feature.
+When you exit, you may see a message asking if you want to add a fresh archive snapshot now.
+See Page 66 for details about this feature.